SHORTER WALKS

 Some walks are fairly local, others involve some travel.

-We travel by public transport for up to about 45 minutes from central London, but many of our walks are much more local.
-In the summer months we walk further afield with some longer country walks.
-During the winter we have shorter ones, and tend to keep to parks and towpaths as we try to avoid muddy paths.
-We always have a coffee break during our walks and almost invariably end with an optional group lunch.
+We travel by public transport, usually within the Freedom Pass zones.
+In the summer months we travel further afield for country walks.
+During the winter we tend to keep to parks and towpaths as we try to avoid muddy paths.
+We usually have a coffee break during our walks and often end with an optional group lunch.

 Our experience of running walks has suggested a few common-sense guidelines, to ensure everyone’s enjoyment and safety on our walks.
 You can see them here.